Rosetta outside The Free Library Art Centre in St Petersburg

 Rosetta won the Kathleen Grattan Award for Best Series of Poetry (2010), the Metonomy Best Poem Award (2010), was a South Pacific Pictures Emerging writer’s lab internship winner (2011), and co-edited JAAM literary journal 2015.

-In April 2016, Rosetta was the first New Zealand Writer-in-Residence at the St Petersburg Art Residency in Russia, where she researched her current novel, The Unreliable People, which will be launched by Penguin Random House, NZ, May 7, 2019.
+In April 2016, Rosetta was the first New Zealand Writer-in-Residence at the St Petersburg Art Residency in Russia, where she researched her recent novel, The Unreliable People, launched by Penguin Random House, NZ, May 7, 2019.

 2017, Rosetta received First Class Honours for Master of Creative Writing from the University of Auckland, and was awarded a Sir James Wallace Scholarship for Master of Creative Writing.
 2018 she was the recipient of the Michael King Writers Centre Summer Residency.